4tboy/thumbnail-archive/README.md

 - **High-Resolution Fetching**: Retrieves `maxresdefault.jpg` for YouTube and highest available for Vimeo.
 - **Cross-Origin Download Proxy**: Built-in backend bypasses CORS to allow immediate, direct downloading and canvas processing of images.
 - **System Tray Integration**: Minifies to the system tray for a background, always-ready experience.
-- **Premium UI**: Sleek, modern interface supporting a dark/light mode toggle, toasts, download history, and option pills.
+- **Premium UI**: Sleek, modern interface, toasts, download history, and option pills.
 - **No API Keys Required**: Utilizes public oEmbed endpoints and checks, requiring zero setup or authentication overhead.

 ---